Stock Checker

 The LFM division breakdown is;

-Despite sharing a lot of similarities with how iRacing works and operates, Low Fuel Motorsport does have a fair few points of difference.
+Despite sharing a lot of similarities with how iRacing works and operates, Low Fuel Motorsport for ACC does have a fair few points of difference.

-ELO rating is also lost if a driver doesn’t finish the race or quits part way through.
+Elo rating is also lost if a driver doesn’t finish the race or quits halfway through an event.
 There is an additional factor called K-factor.
-This takes into account the length of the race, which affects how much ELO can be earned or lost.
+This takes into account the length of the race, which affects how much Elo can be earned or lost.
+Longer races reward drivers with larger Elo improvements compared to shorter races.

 Drivers can act as stewards in LFM races, reporting incidents that they think should be reviewed.
 These are then reviewed by a team of LFM stewards to decide the outcome.
-This puts some power into the hand of sim racers to report on incidents that they feel need reviewing.
-Although there is a strict reporting policy, so drivers can’t report incidents that do not need reviewing.
+This puts some power into the hands of sim racers to report on incidents that they feel need reviewing.
+There is a strict reporting policy meaning drivers can’t report incidents that do not need reviewing.

 With the racing on offer across LFM events incredibly close, sim racers often look for advantages wherever they can find them.
-And car setups offer the perfect advantage.
+And specific LFM ACC car setups offer the perfect advantage.

 Many Assetto Corsa Competizione car setup creators utilise scheduled seasons on LFM to base their ACC car setups around.
-Setup creators can tailor their car setups to the specific conditions and race duration of each race event during an LFM season.
+Setup creators can tailor their car setups to each race event’s specific conditions and duration during an LFM season.

-View our ACC car setups, where you can find LFM-designed ACC car setups.
+View our ACC car setups, where you can find weekly-updated LFM-designed ACC car setups.

 You can use the links below to shop for your favourite sim racing products, or for any products that we may have recommended.
 These links are affiliate links, and will earn us a small commission, with no additional cost for you.